Washington State Patrol Seeks Witnesses in Tragic Road Rage Shooting Incident

 Washington State Patrol is asking for your help in a road rage shooting on SR 167.

-At about 7:20 pm on Monday, March 25th, WSP Communications received a 9-1-1 call from a victim reporting that they were shot at Northbound SR167 near Grady Way.
+At about 7:20 pm on Monday, March 25th, WSP Communications received a 9-1-1 call from a victim in King County reporting that they were shot at Northbound SR167 near Grady Way.
 There were no injuries i the shooting.

 The victim reported the incident happened 20 minutes earlier.